antrys/daves-prompter/README.md

 # Speech-Synchronized Teleprompter

+> **Maintenance Status:** 🛑 **As-Is / Passive** - This is a personal weekend project released for the community.
+I do not plan to provide active support or updates.
+Pull requests are welcome but may not be reviewed.

 A teleprompter application that uses Vosk speech recognition to automatically scroll and highlight your script in sync with your spoken words.
-Designed for use with the Elgato Prompter on Arch Linux.
+Designed for use with the **Elgato Prompter** on Linux (where official software is unavailable), but works with any screen.

 ## Features